 So this is a better plan for individuals or those who don’t mind not having HD video (or don’t have the Internet speed to support it).
-The next plan up allows members to watch Netflix on two screens at a time and offers HD video (better for families).
-The top-level plan offers viewing on up to 4 screens at a time and Ultra HD video.
+The next plan allows members to watch Netflix on two screens at a time and offers HD video (better for families).
+The top-level plan offers viewing on up to 4 screens simultaneously and Ultra HD video.

 Online Video Streaming and Other Netflix Features